crlandsc/tiny-audio-diffusion/README.md

 ## Inference
 #### Audio Sample Generation

 Open the [`Inference.ipynb`](Inference.ipynb) in Jupyter Notebook and follow the instructions to generate new audio samples.
-Ensure that the `"tiny-audio-diffusion (Python 3.10)"` kernel is active in Jupyter to run the notebook and you have downloaded the [pre-trained models](#Pre\-trained-Models) from Hugging Face.
+Ensure that the `"tiny-audio-diffusion (Python 3.10)"` kernel is active in Jupyter to run the notebook and you have downloaded the [pre-trained model](#Pre\-trained-Models) of interest from Hugging Face.

 ---